 Typically beginners racquets will come with adequate ‘synthetic’ (gut) strings for those who are still getting into the sport.
 However, as you begin to progress and compete at a higher level it’s important to work out what type of strings work best for your play style.
 Most people will progress from a synthetic to a multifilament string for solid power, comfort, and feel.
 The best way to determine what strings are best suited for you is to explore the options available, knowing that polyester strings are best left to higher intermediate and advanced players.
 We have previously covered the different types of tennis strings available in another blog post.

-The perfect overgrip can help you feel connected the racquet and the ball.
+The perfect overgrip can help you feel connected to the racquet and the ball.
 An overgrip is typically a soft, thin layer that is wrapped around the handle of your racquet in order to improve grip and comfort.
 Overgrips can be dry or tacky or anywhere in between.
 Playing in a hot and humid environment with the synthetic grip only will make it much harder to keep hold of your racquet.

 Once again we have covered the best dry overgrips available as part of our Best 8 series so be sure to check that post out for in-depth analysis.